Constitutional Council Amendment Nepal Approved by National Assembly

 • Customs Bill, 2080

-The next session of the House of Representatives is scheduled for Monday, Baisakh 22 at 1:15 PM.
+Furthermore, the next House of Representatives session is scheduled for Monday, Baisakh 22 at 1:15 PM.

 How did you feel after reading this news?